tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/媒体处理/媒体截图接口/获取媒体文件截图_intl_en.md

 The response body is the screenshot file content.

 #### Error codes
-There are no special error messages for this request.
+There are no special error messages for this request operation.
 For common error messages, see Error Codes.

-## Use Cases
+## Samples

 #### Request 1.
 GET request